Vietnam.vn - Nền tảng quảng bá Việt Nam

 Here, M. continued to be in a state of septic shock, on a ventilator and continuous blood filtration.
 Blood cultures tested positive for Staphylococcus aureus.

-Doctor Nguyen Thi Huan, Intensive Care Center said: “Through clinical examination, we discovered that on the right side of M.’s face there were many pimples that had been treated with an unknown type of medicine, with inflammation spreading to the entire right half of her face and eye socket.
+Doctor Nguyen Thi Huan, Intensive Care Center said: “Through clinical examination, we discovered that on the right side of M.’s face there were many pimples that had been treated with an unknown type of medicine, with inflammation spreading to the entire right half of the face and eye socket.
 The patient was in rapidly progressing septic shock.

 The CT scan of the brain showed cerebral edema, and the chest CT scan showed scattered nodules in both lungs.
 The symptoms were consistent with a diagnosis of staphylococcal toxic shock.
 However, after a period of intensive treatment, M's response to medication was very poor, causing the shock to become more and more severe.
 The prognosis is very poor."